Henry Courtenay, 1st Marquess of Exeter: Downfall and death

-By the late 1530s, Courtenay was an influential figure at court and was administering most of western England in his own name and that of King Henry VIII.
+By the late 1530s, Courtenay was an influential figure at court and was administering most of western England in his own name and in that of King Henry VIII.
 He was also a political rival of Thomas Cromwell and the two men reportedly had little sympathy for each other.

 Following the Reformation, Courtenay's second wife, Gertrude Blount, remained a Roman Catholic.
 She had supported Elizabeth Barton to her downfall and continued to maintain correspondence with the Catholic former queen Catherine to her death.
 Her father had served as Queen Catherine's chamberlain, and a stepmother had been one of her Spanish attendants while she was Princess of Wales.
 Cromwell used these connections to point suspicion at Courtenay's loyalties.

 Being a powerful landowner in the west country did not make him blind to the sufferings of his tenants.
 Many lay and clerical alike were turned out of their lands and homes by the Dissolution of the Monasteries and Courtenay came to hate Vicar-General Cromwell and his Protestantism, whose "measures ... became so obnoxious to him that he drifted into a treasonable conspiracy with the Pole family".
 He joined the Catholic Poles in the Western Rebellion during 1538 and endeavoured to raise the men of Devon and Cornwall.
 At St Keverne on the Lizard peninsula of Cornwall a painted banner was reportedly created which was taken around local villages and called for the population to revolt.

 However, Madeleine Hope Dodds argues that there never was a conspiracy.
 "They were less a political party than a group of friends, who loved the old Faith, hated Cromwell, and longed for a change of policy.
 They met and talked treason and sang political songs… They did not trouble themselves about anything so strenuous and intellectual as a plot."
 Bernard Burke says Exeter fell victim to the king's jealousy of the Poles.